EthanJoyce/OddWeights/README.md

 # Odd Weights
-## JavaScript program for doing gym plate-math with odd, weird-weighted plates
+## JavaScript program for doing gym plate-math with odd, weirdly weighted plates

 With Covid-19 closing down all gyms, gym equipment has became insanely expensive, being sold out almost all over the world.
 Thus, I had to improvise: steel weight plates may not be available anywhere, but concrete sure is!
 Thus, I cast a ton of concrete plates, ranging from 60 lbs to 5 lbs.